PacoVu/IODClientForWindowsUniversal/README.md

 ---
 ## Demo code 1:

-**Use the Entity Extraction API to extract people and places from cnn.com website with a synchronous GET request**
+**Call the Entity Extraction API to extract people and places from cnn.com website with a synchronous GET request**

     using IOD.Client;